 This article is based on the original tutorial of Rob Kerr.

-In this article, we’ll look at an easy way to create a chat bubble with tail.
-In the second, we’ll look at an advanced way.
+In this article we’ll look at the easy way to create chat bubbles with tails.
+In the second we’ll look at the advanced way.

 This tutorial was created using Swift 4.1 and Xcode 9.2.
 The source code is available on Github.

 This tutorial will teach you how to create a chat bubble with a tail which looks like chat bubbles in iMessage.
 But it’s not about creating a fully fledged chat app.
 I’m going to focus specifically on how to create dynamically sized bubbles in the easy way.
 Let’s get started!